tianshang486/mysql/intl.en-US/RDS MariaDB TX Database/Monitoring and alerts/Set Alarm Rules.md

     ![Set alarm rules](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/2350359951/p95893.png)

 7. Create an alert group.
-For more information, see [create an alert contact and an alert Contact Group](https://www.alibabacloud.com/help/zh/doc-detail/104004.htm).
+For more information, see [Create an alert contact or alert group](/intl.en-US/Alarm service/Alert contacts/Create an alert contact or alert group.md).
 8. Create an alarm rule.
-For more information, see [apsaradb for RDS](https://www.alibabacloud.com/help/zh/doc-detail/28587.htm).
+For more information, see [Create a threshold-triggered alert rule](/intl.en-US/Alarm service/Alarm rules/Create a threshold-triggered alert rule.md).

     **Note:** You can also use tags to automatically monitor resources.
 For more information, see [Monitor resources based on tags](/intl.en-US/Best Practices/Monitor resources based on tags.md).